hanabi/hanabi.github.io/misc/BGA.md

 Getting a game going on Hanab Live is pretty different from how you would get a game going on BGA, since there is not a large pool of players to draw from.
 This means that you can't just click the "Create Table" button and have random people join your game, like you would on BGA.

 If the Hyphen-ated group is playing, there will typically be people in the voice channels in the [Discord server](https://discord.gg/FADvkJp).
-If there are people in the voice channels, then just join the channel, wait for their game to end, and then ask to join the next game.
+If there are people in the voice channels, then just join the respective voice channel, wait for their game to end, and then ask to join the next game.

 #### Small Number of Players

-The best aspect of Board Game Arena is the large number of players.
-And the ELO system, for better or worse, does a pretty good job of motivating players to keep playing.
-The fact of the matter is that there will never be as many players on Hanab Live as there are on BGA - not even close.
-On Hanab Live, often times there will be no-one around when you are interested in getting a game going.
+If you are trying to get a game going at a weird time, there might not be any Hyphen-ated people around.
 So, that can be an annoying part of playing here.
-(For this reason, some people in our group also dabble on BGA!)

 What is the flip-side of not having very many members?
 Better cohesion, aided by discussion.
 When you are able to get a crew together, your games will potentially be more fulfilling and in-depth than on Board Game Arena.

 #### Extra Conventions and Extra Complexity

-Another potentially bad aspect of playing with my group is the complexity involved.
+Another potentially bad aspect of playing with our group is the complexity involved.
 We are welcoming of new players, but I won't deny that we play at a higher level than the average BGA player.
 It is going to be a longer journey to become an expert in our group than it would be to be an expert at BGA.
 And if you are already comfortable with the BGA conventions, it might just be too frustrating to experiment with different ways of doing things.

 What is the flip-side of having more conventions and more complexity?
 First off, it raises the skill ceiling.
 Hanabi throws plenty of tricky situations at you, and you only have a limited number of tools to solve them.
 By adding some conventions, it can be like adding additional tools to the tool-belt.
 For expert players, by empowering them with more tools, it increases the total ways in which they can solve problems, making the game take on a new layer of beauty.
 But even for intermediate players, it can be very fun to gain the powers to make your teammates blind-play cards from their hands in new and exciting ways.